rootiest/zippy-klipper_config/extras/tool_swap/README.md

 ### Prerequisites

-Move the config sections that you wish to be swapped out into the `tool1.cfg` file.
+Move the config sections that you wish to be associated with "tool1" into the `tool1.cfg` file.

-Place the configs that will be swapped in into the `tool2.cfg` file
+Place the config sections that you wish to be associated with "tool2" into the `tool2.cfg` file.

 ### Include Config